spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

 This script automatically builds both the server-workers and client-workers required to run your game in the cloud.
 It then compresses your workers and saves them as .zip files to the `<ProjectRoot>\spatial\build\assembly\worker` directory.
 Use this script if you want to build server-workers and client-workers at the same time. <br/><br/>

 * Build your workers manually using the command line. </br>
-Use the command line when you want to build your server-workers and client-workers separately, or, if you want to build different worker configurations, for example?
-Editor, Test, Shipping or Linux.
+Use the command line when you want to build your server-workers and client-workers separately, or, if you want to build different worker configurations, for example Editor, Test, Shipping or Linux.

 <%(#Expandable title="Build your workers using `BuildProject.bat`")%>
 To build your workers using the BuildProject.bat script: